danielaparker/jsoncons/README.md

 To install the jsoncons library, download the zip file, unpack the release, under `src` find the directory `jsoncons`, and copy it to your `include` directory.
 If you wish to use extensions, copy the `jsoncons_ext` directory as well.

 For a quick guide, see the article [jsoncons: a C++ library for json construction](http://danielaparker.github.io/jsoncons).
-Consult the wiki for the latest [documentation and tutorials](https://github.com/danielaparker/jsoncons/wiki) and [roadmap](https://github.com/danielaparker/jsoncons/wiki/Roadmap).
+Consult the [wiki](https://github.com/danielaparker/jsoncons/wiki) for the latest documentation, tutorials and roadmap.

 ## Building the test suite and examples with CMake